Learn to Value What your Fellow Nigerian Youths are Doing.Kehinde LAWAL

 We constantly push ourselves downwards.
 And coming to look at it, if we don’t believe in ourselves, how do we want the elderly men in government to believe in us; How do we want the old to think we’re capable.

 No wonder we have few youths in politics.
 Even the few youths that are in government face a lot of problems been caused by their fellow youths, simply because they don’t value what they’re doing.

 MY DIRECT EXPERIENCE

-I personally own 3 other websites namely: 9jaBrand.com, 9ja-eBooks.com, 9jaLocator.com.
+I use to own 3 other websites namely: 9jaBrand.com, 9ja-eBooks.com, 9jaLocator.com.
 They are all geared towards local business solutions in Nigeria.

 To be precise, one of My friend resulted to calling me different names like; 9jaPonzi, 9jaThis, 9jaThat, 9jaGboGBoeh etc. simply because he doesn’t believe in my dream/business.